Why Benchmarking Your HR Policies with Current Global Trends Matters

 A Greater Focus on Employee Well-being

-The stress and anxiety surrounding the pandemic has, if nothing else, thrown into stark focus the importance of employee health and wellness.
+The stress and anxiety surrounding the pandemic has thrown into stark focus the importance of employee health and wellness.
 As countless people have grappled with isolation and fear while working from home, intelligent leadership has instituted new policies and controls to help protect the mental health of their staff.
 This focus on worker well-being can and should continue for the foreseeable future.

 You already know full well you cannot simply treat people as resources – this is simply an extension of that.